 — Racing UK (@Racing_UK) March 1, 2018

 Few horses forge such a connection with the public like the powerhouse that was Denman.

 While not quite as brilliant as his equally adored neighbour Kauto Star (more about him later), the sight of Denman in full cry over his favourite larger obstacles was enough to move even the hardiest of racing aficionados.
 He only fell once in his glittering 24-race career.

 His love for chasing started with an eight-race winning streak, featuring a dominant win in the RSA Chase at Cheltenham in 2007 and an authoritative weight carrying performance in the 2007 Hennessey Gold Cup.

 All roads led to Cheltenham and the 2008 showdown between him and Kauto Star in what was the most hotly anticipated Gold Cup in modern history.

-In a beautiful rhythm under jockey Sam Thomas throughout, Denman didn’t touch a twig of his obstacles as he led home a 1-2-3 for his trainer Paul Nichols.
+In a beautiful rhythm under jockey Sam Thomas throughout, Denman didn’t touch a twig of his obstacles as he led home a 1-2-3 for his trainer Paul Nicholls.